New Year’s 2017 is here and I’m looking back at how I went from fabulous England to the Midwestern prairies four years ago.

 And as I look at those sweet, sweet zeroes, knowing I will pay off the second, larger loan on January 29, I know those first few years of struggling to make it have been about me getting where I want to be.

-2017: This is a story yet to be told, but if you could see my desk at home, you would see lists of plans, goals, and strategies.
+2017: As we enter New Year’s 2017, this is a story yet to be told.
+If you could see my desk at home, you would see lists of plans, goals, and strategies.
 You would see a calendar plotting out every book release planned this year.
 And for the first time in a long time, I’m carrying around a planner again.

 A planner doesn’t seem like a big thing, does it?
 Just a spiral-bound book of days, weeks, months…